yashkant/padam-tensorflow/README.md

 You can set the experiment configuration by changing the dictionary in the `run.py` files.
 These dictionary contains all the hyperparameter for the each optimizers ie. Adam, Amsgrad, SGD Momentum and Padam.

+# Experiments
+---
+We carry out the experiments to compare the performance of four optimizers -  Adam, Amsgrad, SGD Momentum and the proposed algorithm Padam, on 3 modern deep learning architectures ResNet18, WideResNet18 and VGGNet16, over CIFAR-10 and CIFAR-100 datasets.
+All the experiments on CIFAR-10 have been run for 200 epochs, using categorical cross entropy loss function.
+Here, we show the results for VGGNet16, rest of the results have been included in the report.

 Results
 ---
 We were sucessful in reproducing the results as predicted in the paper for Cifar-10 and Cifar-100.
+It is observed that Padam indeed generalizes better than other adaptive gradient method, although it does have a few shortcomings as mentioned in our report.

 <img src="train_loss.png" width="425"/> <img src="test_error.png" width="425"/>
 <p align=center>Results on the CIFAR-10 dataset for VGGNet.</p>